 Private Immigration Legal Services

-If you can afford to pay for a layer to get immigration help, it is worth considering the cost because most non-profit organizations providing free legal services to immigrants have long-wait lists due to having limited resources.
+If you can afford to pay for a lawyer to get immigration help, it is worth considering the cost because most non-profit organizations providing free legal services to immigrants have long waiting lists due to having limited resources.

 Free or Low-Cost Immigration Legal Services

 There are several websites available where you can search for low cost (or even free) immigration help and legal assistance in your state or region.

 - Immigrationlawhelp.org – you can search by state